tapdata/tapdata-docs/docs/prerequisites/postgresql.md

    * **Advanced Settings**
       * **ExtParams**: Additional connection parameters, default is empty.
       * **Timezone**: Defaults to timezone 0.
 You can also specify it manually according to business needs.
 Configuring a different timezone will affect timezone-related fields, such as DATE, TIMESTAMP, TIMESTAMP WITH TIME ZONE, etc.
-      * **CDC Log Caching**: [Mining the source database's](../user-guide/advanced-settings/share-mining.md) incremental logs.
-This allows multiple tasks to share the same source database’s incremental log mining process, reducing duplicate reads and minimizing the impact of incremental synchronization on the source database.
-After enabling this feature, you will need to select an external storage to store the incremental log information.
       * **Contain Table**: The default option is **All**, which includes all tables.
 Alternatively, you can select **Custom** and manually specify the desired tables by separating their names with commas (,).
       * **Exclude Tables**: Once the switch is enabled, you have the option to specify tables to be excluded.
 You can do this by listing the table names separated by commas (,) in case there are multiple tables to be excluded.
       * **Agent Settings**: Defaults to **Platform automatic allocation**, you can also manually specify an agent.
       * **Model Load Time**: If there are less than 10,000 models in the data source, their schema will be updated every hour.
 But if the number of models exceeds 10,000, the refresh will take place daily at the time you have specified.
-      * **Enable Heartbeat Table**: Once the task references and starts using this data source, Atlas-View will create a heartbeat table named _atlas_view_heartbeat_table in the source database and update its data every 10 seconds (the database account must have relevant permissions), to monitor the health of the data source connection and task.
+      * **Enable Heartbeat Table**: Once the task references and starts using this data source, TapView will create a heartbeat table named _atlas_view_heartbeat_table in the source database and update its data every 10 seconds (the database account must have relevant permissions), to monitor the health of the data source connection and task.
    * **SSL Settings**: Choose whether to [enable SSL](#enable-ssl-connection) to connect to the data source, which can further enhance data security.
 After enabling this function, you need to upload CA files, client certificates, and fill in the client password.

 5. Click **Test**, and after passing the test, click **Save**.